asuh/forage/README.md

 * Modern CSS & JavaScript - No preprocessors, libraries, or frameworks
 * [DocHooks](https://tentyp.dev/blog/wordpress/dochooks-sugar-syntax-for-hooking-system/) provide new functionality of class method DocBlock as hooks into WordPress API
 * [IndieWeb](https://indieweb.org/) support with baked in Microformats2.

+> [!NOTE]
+>
+> Forage is in active development and might add or subtract features as it matures.
+It will introduce some updates that might need attention from time to time.

 ## Requirements